Zoot Woman: Redesigned (2018)

 At the end of 2017, Zoot Woman announced plans for the production of Redesigned.
 The band's sixth album features new versions of previously released songs recorded in a different style.
 Fifteen tracks in total, three from each of the five albums released to date, Living in A Magazine, Zoot Woman, Things Are What They Used to Be, Star Climbing & Absence.
 'Redesigned' is an album of predominantly acoustic versions of the band's songs.

-Maxidrama (tba)

-In 2019, the band announced that work had begun on their next album Maxidrama with new music to be released on August 30.
-The songs "Where Is The Man" and "Never Felt This Way" were released as precursors to the album.